pmem/pmdk/utils/ansible/README.md

 This is utils/ansible/README.md.

-The scripts in this directory allow you to set up a RockyLinux and OpenSUSE environment on a real hardware and build a PMDK project on it.
+The scripts in this directory allow you to set up a RockyLinux and OpenSUSE environment on a real hardware to be able build a PMDK project on it or use the node as a self-hosted runner for pmem/pmdk repository.

 # Installing Ansible
 To use playbooks it is required to install Ansible first.
 It must be done